robbtraister/fusion/documentation/recipes/configuring-feature-pack.md

 ```

 - The DB_NAME variable should almost certainly be the name of the bundle you just created, unless you have configured a separate database on your own.
-- The CONTENT_BASE variable, you can get the API username and password you need from the Trident staging page to replace the "redacted" placeholders above.
+- For the CONTENT_BASE variable, you can get the API username and password you need from the Trident staging page to replace the "redacted" placeholders above.
 You'll need access to Trident first though.

 ## Populating the Admin Database